 Season two saw Marty and Wendy get their hands far dirtier than ever before – and it looks like the downward spiral is set to continue for a few years yet, if director and star Jason Bateman has anything to do with it.

-Find out what we know so far about Ozark season 3 here.
+Find out what we know so far about Ozark season three here.

-Yes!
-Jason Bateman confirmed on Twitter that the show will be coming back for a 10-episode third season.
+Here’s the good news!
+Ozark star Jason Bateman confirmed on Twitter that the show will be coming back for a 10-episode third season, however, the bad news is, we still don’t know when it’s going to arrive on Netflix around the world.

 “I’m happy for me, but concerned for Marty,” he wrote, “it’s official OZARK 3 is on its way”.